Anitha0123/GenAI-App---AI-Code-Reviewer/README.md

 - Utilize the OpenAI/GoogleAI API for code review functionality.
 - The application should analyze the submitted code and identify potential bugs, errors, or areas of improvement.
 - The application should also provide the fixed code snippets.

+# Steps to Run the code file.
+If you want to try it out on your end.
+Install required libraries,
+- pip install streamlit
+- pip install google-generativeai

+To run the file,
+streamlit run Code.py